novuhq/novu/docs/docs/platform/preferences.md

 ![Template level channel preferences](/img/platform/preferences/template-level-channel-preferences.png)

-## Subscriber level channel subscription preferences
+## Subscriber level channel preferences

 Our notification center component will show a user the available preferences, user will be able to modify on the channel level.
 Critical templates will be excluded from the list.
-Click on cog (setting) icon on notification center component to open subscriber channel subscription preferences page.
+Click on cog (setting) icon on notification center component to open subscriber channel preferences page.

 ![User preference in the component](/img/platform/preferences/user-preference.png)